 Cardiac – the heart is predominantly made up of cardiac muscle and produces movement involuntarily.

 Adenosine triphosphate (ATP) is often described as the body’s ‘energy currency’ that transports chemical energy within cells for metabolism.
 ATP is used to power muscle contractions and as the muscles contract or shorten, the ATP molecules are broken down or hydrolysed to release energy.
 ATP is the only energy source that can directly power muscle activity within the first 10 seconds of exercise, after that time, ATP must be replenished quickly, so muscles begin to breakdown carbohydrates and fats to produce ATP for sustained energy.

 Carbohydrate metabolism is far more efficient at producing energy quickly when compared to fat metabolism.

-Glucose, or blood sugar, and stored carbohydrates in the form of glycogen in muscle cells are broken down through a series of steps to produce ATP.
+Glucose and stored carbohydrates in the form of glycogen in muscle cells are broken down through a series of steps to produce ATP.
 Glycogen is converted into glucose by muscle cells and when glycogen levels are depleted, there is a pronounced loss of energy and fatigue.
-L-Glutamine can also be metabolised by the pancreas, liver and kidneys to produce glucose through a series of chemical reactions and L-Glutamine is an important energy source for many tissues in the body.
+L-Glutamine can also be metabolised by the pancreas, liver and kidneys to produce glucose through a series of chemical reactions.
+L-Glutamine is an important energy source for many tissues in the body.

-L-Glutamine helps to preserve muscle levels after exercise by preventing muscle catabolism (breakdown of muscle fibres), promoting muscle anabolism (repair and building of muscle fibres) and, to enhance glycogen storage.
+L-Glutamine helps to preserve muscle levels of glutamine after exercise.
 Physical and metabolic stress increases the body's utilisation and demand for L-Glutamine, consequently L-Glutamine may be beneficial during periods of increased physical stress.
-See more here: L-Glutamine 750.